All posts

 • Tool calling last: Use specialized models like xLAM-2-8B

-• Keep LLM for complex reasoning: Maintain hybrid approach
+• Keep LLM for complex reasoning: Maintain a hybrid approach

 The Economic Reality: Why SLMs Will Dominate

-The shift to SLMs isn't just technical—it's economic necessity.
+The shift to SLMs is not just technical—it is economic necessity.
 With AI infrastructure investment reaching $57bn in 2024 while the API market is only $5.6bn, the current model is unsustainable.

 • Design agent workflows for task specialization